abathur8bit/garfield/README.md

 Ability to show and monitor multiple files.
 Multiple files will be shown as a split screen.
 Initial versions will handle window resizing automatically, but later revs will allow the user to control the window size.

 When **follow** mode is active, all windows are set to follow mode.
 Later revs will allow the user to choose to activate only active file, or optionally all files.

+Could use the number keys to select what file to activate.
+Then you can have support for 9 files, if you use 0 to close a file.

 #JNI
 See [nconsole] for Java Native Interface (JNI) library.